vicYegon/General-practicals/README.md

-These are general all rounded languages practices.
+These are general all rounded language and coding experience practices.
 You can chip in to add or correct anything.
 Welcome